gcentauri/lincolngirlswhocode/README.md

     2. coding is like being a wizard?(something better)
     3. making stuff ourselves and sharing knowledge is radical!

+1. because girls are awesome
+2. coding is like being a wizard?(something better)
+3. making stuff ourselves and sharing knowledge is radical!

 thats actually four things, but...

 a different kind of list doesnt make numbers: